arcus/education_modules/regular_expressions_groups/regular_expressions_groups.md

 There's a handy way to indicate a logical "or" in regex, using the vertical pipe (`|`).
 Text on either side of a `|` character are alternative values for the given part of a pattern.

-For example, `8|5` indicates that either an 8 or a 5 appears at a given location. `banana|B` indicates that the word "banana" or the abbreviation "B" appears.
+For example, `8|5` indicates that either an 8 or a 5 appears at a given location.
+Similarly,`banana|B` indicates that the word "banana" or the abbreviation "B" appears.

 <div class = "important">